 The UCLA ASME student chapter is a technical, professional, and social organization dedicated to fostering engineering skills, professional development, and connecting students.

-Our second technical program is the Battlebots program.
+Our second technical program is the Combat Robotics program.
 This program revolves around designing and manufacturing combat robots to compete in competition.
 It is open to students with both beginner and intermediate levels of experience.
 Beginners will be given guidance and support throughout the build of their 3 lb. combat robot, while returning members may join the flagship team, which has more freedom and a larger budget.
-Learn more about Battlebots here!
+Learn more about Combat Robotics here!

 ASME at UCLA also provides students with the resources to become more competitive candidates for the workforce through our professional development branch.
-Events include resume/interview workshops, tours, and infosessions and are hosted by experienced officers as well as company representatives.
-Visit the events catalog to stay updated on these events!
+Events include resume/interview workshops, tours, infosessions, and career fairs and are hosted by experienced officers, club alumni, and company representatives.
+Visit the events calendar often and join our newsletter to stay updated on these crucial events!

 Finally, ASME at UCLA is a social organization that fosters friendship and camaraderie between engineering students through various social events.
-Visit the events catalog to stay updated on these events!
+Past events have included boba runs, game nights, Korean BBQ outings, and gift exhanges!
+Visit the events calendar often and join our newsletter to stay updated on these unforgettable events!